 The government’s main site for jobs and employment information is www.usajobs.gov.
 Job seekers can access current job vacancies, review federal employment information and apply for jobs online.
 Complete job announcements are attached to job listings and can be printed or saved from the screen.
 Other features include an email service to assist with job searches, an online résumé builder, and a section designed specifically for students.

-In addition, some agencies post vacancies and other employment information on their own sites.
+In addition, some agencies post vacancies and other employment information on their own sites and through social media.
 Links to most agencies are at www.usa.gov.

 Defense Department RIF and Placement Benefits

-Priority Placement Program—The PPP, sometimes referred to as “Program A,” is an automated referral program for those facing involuntarily separation, downgrade, or transfer of function, which is designed to assist DoD employees in locating positions within the agency.
+Priority Placement Program—The PPP is an automated referral program for those facing involuntarily separation, downgrade, or transfer of function, which is designed to assist DoD employees in locating positions within the agency.
 If eligible, individuals may register voluntarily in the PPP to seek employment at other DoD installations.
 Those scheduled to receive severance pay benefits must register for installations within their commuting areas.

 Current competitive service employees on an appointment without time limitation who have career or career-conditional status or those in the excepted service with or without personal competitive status may register in the PPP if they are scheduled for displacement.
 The employee’s performance and conduct must be fully satisfactory.

 Unless early registration is authorized, employees become eligible to register when they: receive a specific RIF notice of separation or demotion, decline in writing an official RIF reassignment or demotion out of the commuting area, decline in writing a transfer of function or a covered management-directed reassignment out of the commuting area, or receive a notice of furlough for six months or more.
 Employees entitled to severance pay are automatically registered.